sthakur369/TamperTrail/README.md

 **Free core product.
 Pro tier with additional features coming soon.**

-Developer-focused, self-hosted audit & compliance vault — tamper-evident, encrypted, and built to keep your logs where they belong: under your control.
-Ideal for developers, security teams, and compliance engineers who need cryptographic proof of events without SaaS lock-in.
+VeriLog is a developer-first, self-hosted event integrity system that makes your logs tamper-evident, encrypted, and cryptographically verifiable and built to keep your logs where they belong: under your control.

-> **Short:** Self-hosted UI (React + Nginx) for VeriLog — monitor audit logs, manage API keys, and verify cryptographic integrity.
-Works with the `verilog-server` backend.
+It's built for teams who care about trust, security, and ownership — without giving their logs to a SaaS vendor.

+> Official self-hosted deployment (Docker Compose) for the complete VeriLog stack — UI and backend included.

 ---